 GrowBiz Media

-While the SLEI research reveals that Latino-owned businesses receive less than 2% of venture capital funding, traditional lenders, such as Bank of America, have a wide range of financial products and services available that might meet the needs of Hispanics and other small business owners.
+To meet these challenges, business owners may opt to leverage traditional lenders, which have a wide range of financial products and services available.
 These are commonly known as traditional bank business loans and used to be the only option for small businesses.
 However, with the rise of alternative lending, there are certainly other options for small business owners to consider.
 The key is knowing where to look.
-To get started, check out Bank of America’s Access to Capital Directory for Hispanic-Latino entrepreneurs, created in collaboration with Seneca Women, to learn about sources of funding, including equity, debt and grant capital, with a special focus on CDFIs.
+To get started, check out Bank of America’s Access to Capital Directory for Hispanic-Latino entrepreneurs, created in collaboration with Seneca Women, to learn about sources of funding, including equity, debt and grant capital, with a special focus on Community Development Financial Institutions (CDFIs).

 CDFIs